University of Edinburgh vs University of Glasgow

 Side-by-side comparison across 6 dimensions for international students.

-University of Edinburgh outranks University of Glasgow on 3 of six dimensions, with the 1-tier gap on alumni network strength being the most material signal of this comparison.
-Both rate A-tier on 3 dimensions, with significant overlap in their strength bands — differentiation between the two is more about geography, cost, and cultural fit than academic quality.
+University of Edinburgh outranks University of Glasgow on 5 of six dimensions, with the 1-tier gap on alumni network strength being the most material signal of this comparison.
 Both sit in the United Kingdom, so post-study visa pathway and labor market structure are identical — the meaningful differences come down to campus culture, city life, and discipline-specific strengths.

 Where They Differ